 Compare the best Costa Rica travel insurance in 2021.

 Costa Rica is a natural wonder full of beautiful beaches, delicious food and stunning hikes.
 It’s known as the home of pura vida, or the “pure life,” given its simple and stress-free atmosphere.
-So let yourself relax with a comprehensive travel insurance policy that covers you against misadventures on your journey.
+So let yourself relax with a comprehensive travel insurance policy that covers you for the unexpected.

 What doesn’t travel insurance cover?

 Exclusions are conditions that your travel insurance policy may not pay out for.
 Common exclusions to watch out for include: